cooolgamer/Custom-Homemenu-3DS/README.md

 * Added transparency for windows,
 * Changed HUD (the date/hour/play coins etc...),
 * Changed banner/icons for applets (miiverse is now red and flash green for notifications),
-* Homemenu layout menu is now grey/blue.
+* Homemenu layout menu is now grey/blue,
+* Theme menu is a little darker.
 # Screenshots
 (video: https://youtu.be/zQe--Ni4vi8)
 ## V2.2